danielsantil/danielsantil.github.io/content/resume.md

   </div>
 </div>

-- Led the migration of a legacy monolith API to a microservices architecture using .NET Core and SQL Server deployed on Azure, redesigning the system to independently manage shipments and voyages with improved scalability and maintainability, with source code version controlled via GitLab.
+- Collaborated on the migration of a legacy monolith API to a microservices architecture using .NET Core and SQL Server deployed on Azure, redesigning the system to independently manage shipments and voyages with improved scalability and maintainability, with source code version controlled via GitLab.

 - Established a robust testing suite with xUnit, Docker, and Testcontainers to spin up isolated, production-ready database environments for both unit and integration tests.